Richter’s syndrome is a very rare type of high grade non-Hodgkin lymphoma.

 - CT scan.

-The doctor treating your CLL continues to treat you if you develop Richter's.
-The treatment is usually one or more of the following:
+The medical team treating your CLL continue to treat you if you develop Richter's.

 Coping with a rare cancer like Richter’s syndrome can be especially difficult.
 You are unlikely to meet or hear about anyone else who has been in the same situation.
 So it can be harder to find out information and get the support you need.
 You might also be trying to cope with the news that this cancer is aggressive and can be difficult to treat.